- Academic Affairs

-Effective January 1, CVS/caremark will replace Express Scripts as the new prescription plan vendor.
+Effective Jan.
+1, CVS/Caremark will replace Express Scripts as the prescription plan vendor.
 The plan features and copayments will not change.
-Those currently enrolled in Express Scripts will automatically transfer to CVS/caremark unless they opt out through Open Enrollment.
-Current mail order pharmacy, specialty drug, and prior-authorization records will also automatically transfer from Express Scripts to CVS/caremark.
+Those currently enrolled in Express Scripts will automatically transfer to CVS/Caremark unless they opt out through Open Enrollment.
+Current mail-order pharmacy, specialty drug, and prior-authorization records also will automatically transfer from Express Scripts to CVS/Caremark.

-Employees will receive a CVS/caremark Welcome Kit, along with two copies of their new prescription ID card prior to January 1.
-Additional ID cards may be ordered online.
-To ensure a smooth transition, employees should check the CVS/caremark network for a list of participating pharmacies in your area.
-Also, remember to present your new pharmacy ID card when you use retail pharmacy services for the first time in 208 - the pharmacist will need your new plan information to process your claim.
+Employees will receive a CVS/Caremark Welcome Kit, along with two copies of their new prescription ID card prior to Jan.
+1. Additional ID cards may be ordered online.
+To ensure a smooth transition, employees should check the CVS/Caremark network for a list of participating pharmacies in your area.
+Also, remember to present your new pharmacy ID card when you use retail pharmacy services for the first time in 208 — the pharmacist will need your new plan information to process your claim.

-Visit CVS/caremark to access information about the plan, see the formulary drug list, locate a phramacy, and more.
-You can also call the dedicated State of Maryland Customer Care Team at 1-844-460-8767.
-Representatives are available 24/7 starting September 1, 2017.
+Visit CVS/Caremark to access information about the plan, see the formulary drug list, locate a phramacy, and more.
+You also can call the dedicated State of Maryland Customer Care Team at 1-844-460-8767.
+Representatives are available 24/7 starting Sept.
+1, 2017.